 Jordan, a country of 9.5 million people, is a voice for moderation, peace and reform in the Middle East.
 Its central geographic position – bordered by Iraq, Syria, the West Bank, Israel and Saudi Arabia – brings it into constant contact with regional turbulence that affects its political climate and its economy.
 Calls for greater freedoms across the Arab world have increased domestic pressure on the Government of Jordan to speed the pace of promised reforms to improve economic conditions, strengthen democratic practices and governance, and reduce public corruption.

-Kazakhstan has enjoyed steady growth over the past decade, largely fueled by the development of its oil and gas resources.
-In spite of this growth, Kazakhstan continues to face a number of development challenges that constrain progress.
-The United States partners with Kazakhstan to support the country’s emergence as a regional leader, contributing to peace and prosperity within the region and beyond.
+Kazakhstan has enjoyed steady economic growth since independence in1991 but continues to face development challenges.
+The United States partners with Kazakhstan to support its emergence as a regional leader able to contribute to peace and prosperity in Central Asia and beyond.

 As Lao People’s Democratic Republic (PDR) looks to play a greater role with its neighbors – it borders Burma, Cambodia, China, Thailand and Vietnam – challenges remain in helping improve health and nutrition among women and children as well as ensuring that people with disabilities receive the quality care they need to contribute to the country’s future.